 1.2.
 The Customer is a company or organization and the individual representing the Customer warrants that he or she has authority to enter into an Agreement with the Supplier.

 1.3.
 When starting the Agreement, the Customer confirms that it is not listed on any official terrorist list or is not associated with any country or organization sanctioned by Sweden, the European Union, or the United States.

 2.1.
 The Supplier provides the Product to the Customer in accordance with the Agreement.
 The Product is provided electronically to the Customer who installs it in their own IT environment.

 2.2.
-If the Customer purchased the Product at a third-party platform such as Atlassian, separate, additional terms may apply to the Customer’s use of such third party’s platform.
+If the Customer purchased the Product at a third-party platform such as Atlassian, separate, additional terms may apply to the Customer’s use of such third-party’s platform.
+The Supplier takes no responsibility for the Customer’s use of such third-party’s platform or any fault, damage, or unavailability of the Product which is due to such third-party platform, regardless of whether such third-party takes responsibility according to its third-party terms.
 The Terms in this document apply only to the Customer’s use of the Product.

 2.3.
-When the Customer purchases the Product, the Customer agrees to these Terms and is given a right to use and install the Product for the number of End-Users, that has been agreed on in the Order Agreement and for the period for which the Agreement applies.
+When the Customer purchases the Product, the Customer agrees to these Terms and is given a right to use and install the Product for the number of End-Users that has been agreed on in the Order Agreement and for the period for which the Agreement applies.
 The Customer can add more End-Users by placing additional orders.
-The license right is non-exclusive, time-limited, and non-transferable and applies to the Customer’s own business unless otherwise agreed in the Order Agreement.
+The Customer’s right is non-exclusive, time-limited, and non-transferable and applies to the Customer’s own business, unless otherwise agreed in the Order Agreement.
 The right applies provided that the Customer fulfills its payment obligations and other obligations under the Agreement.

 2.4.
 The Supplier is always trying to improve the Product and may from time to time make developments, additions, and changes to the Product.